Workshop 3: Trans-Formation, Friday 9 April 2021

 - Original Research (e.g., original clinical, translational, or theoretical research)

 - Reviews (e.g., Systematic Reviews, Meta-analytic reviews, Cochrane type reviews, Pragmatic Reviews)

 Authors interested in submitting a chapter for publication in Volume III are invited to submit a 350-word Abstract, which includes the name and contact information of the corresponding author, to:

 Dr Simon van Rysewyk

-Abstract Deadline: open
+Abstract Deadline: closed

 “It is my opinion that this … work will stand as the definitive reference work in this field.
 I believe it will enrich the professional and personal lives of health care providers, researchers and people who have persistent pain and their family members.
 The combination of framework chapters with chapters devoted to analysing the lived experience of pain conditions gives the requisite breadth and depth to the subject.” – Dr Marc A. Russo, MBBS DA(UK) FANZCA FFPMANZCA, Newcastle, Australia, from the Foreword in Volume II

 As organisms, human beings interact with the world and each other through causal mechanisms that control us and every other physical thing.
 As persons, we act in the world through our thoughts, emotions, attitudes, or desires.